pablodecm/phd_thesis/src/106_chapter_6.md

 For the approach
 presented here, inference-aware neural optimisation, the effect of the nuisance parameters and their constraints can be taken into account during training.
-Hence, 5 different training procedures for \textsc{INFERNO} will be considered, one for each of the benchmarks, denoted by the same number.
+Hence, 5 different training procedures for [INFERNO]{.smallcaps} will be considered, one for each of the benchmarks, denoted by the same number.

 The same basic network architecture is used both for cross-entropy and